|

 Testing the (usually complex) logic inside space systems requires big regression checking suites.
 TASTE tools automatically create Python bridges that offer direct access to the contents of the ASN.1 parameters, as well as direct runtime access to the TM/TCs offered by the system.

-All that the user needs to do to create his set of regression checks, is to write simple Python scripts, that exercise any behavioural aspect of the system (e.g. a scenario like this: when I send a TC with value X in param Y, then I expect a TM after a max waiting of Z seconds, with the value K in the incoming param L can be expressed in less than 10 lines of code, with an order of magnitude less work than the corresponding C code).
+• Either write Python scripts, that exercise any behavioural aspect of the system e.g. a scenario like this: when I send a TC with value X in param Y, then I expect a TM after a max waiting of Z seconds, with the value K in the incoming param L. Note that this kind of scenario can be expressed in less than 10 lines of Python code, with an order of magnitude less work than the corresponding C/Ada code.

 You can find a complete (standalone) example - with embedded instructions in its comments - here.
+You can also download a video (please use VideoLAN to watch it) of the recording and playback process.

 Included tools: